 These are opportunities for any student, regardless of their religious views, to enjoy a weekend of fun and relaxation whilst learning about aspects of Christian spirituality.
 The retreats often include short talks, country walks and an oppeotunity to socialise with other students, often from different universities.
 In the past, we have visited Cold Ash retreat centre and Worth Abbey.

 Every year in the Spring or Summer team, the Chaplaincy team hosts a guest speaker to give a lecture on a topic that they are interested in.
-Unfortunately, in the current context it will not be possible to run our usual annual Anne Spencer Memorial lecture for 2019-20.
-But instead, feel free to take the opportunity to listen to lectures in the series that you might have missed over the last four years:
+Recent lectures include:

 - Sami Awad on peacemaking in the Holy Land